PreferredAI/cornac/docs/source/user/iamadeveloper.rst

     Cornac also supports the UIRT format (user, item, rating, timestamp).
     This format is to support sequential recommender models.

-Training Models
+Training model
 ---------------

-After loading the data, you can train the models using the ``fit()`` method.
+After loading the data, you can train a model using ``fit()`` method.
 For this example, we will follow the parameters we have determined in the earlier example.
-To train the BPR model, we can do the following:
+To train a BPR model, we can do the following:

 .. code-block:: python